-Suppose John wants to make a contribution to Diocese of Trenton.
+John is 71 wants to make a contribution to The Diocese of Trenton.
 He has $500,000 in his IRA and he wants the contribution to be $20,000.
-He can authorize the administrator of his IRA to transfer $20,000 to Diocese of Trenton.
+He can authorize the administrator of his IRA to transfer $20,000 to The Diocese of Trenton.
 Because the IRA Charitable Transfer is excluded from income, John will not be eligible for a charitable income tax deduction but he still receives tax savings.
-The $20,000 distributed to Diocese of Trenton will not be subject to federal tax and will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to charity.
+The $20,000 distributed to The Diocese of Trenton will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to charity.

-H.R.
-2029, the Protecting Americans from Tax Hikes Act of 2015 permanently extended the IRA Charitable Rollover.
-Originally passed in 2006 as part of the Pension Protection Act, the IRA Charitable Rollover allows individuals age 70½ and older to make direct transfers totaling up to $100,000 per year to 501(c)(3) charities, without having to count the transfers as income for federal income tax purposes.
+The IRA Charitable Transfer allows individuals age 70½ and older to make direct transfers totaling up to $100,000 per year to 501(c)(3) charities, without having to count the transfers as income for federal income tax purposes.
 No charitable deduction may be taken, but distributions will qualify for all or part of the IRA owners required minimum distributions.

 What are the tax implications to me?

-How do I know if an IRA Charitable Rollover is right for me?
-You are at least age 70½, and:
+How do I know if an IRA Charitable Transfer is right for me?

 For more information, please contact us.